DhrBaksteen/ArduinoOPL2/assembling.md

 For more information see the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.

 #### Raspberry Pi / Orange Pi
 To install the library onto your Pi clone this repo and run `sudo ./build`.
-You can specify the type of board you are using as a command line agrument.
-Use  `sudo ./build -rpi` for Raspberry Pi or `sudo ./build -opi` for Orange Pi.
-If you do not specify a board type the build will assume you're building the library for a Raspberry Pi.

 The OPL2 library requires [WiringPi](http://wiringpi.com/) to be installed on your Pi.
-Normally this library is already installed.
+Normally this library is already installed, but if it's missing then the installation script can install it for you.

 # 4. Testing
 It's finally time to hear that sweet OPL2 FM-synth from your board for the first time.
 If you don't hear anything or if the audio is distorted use a small screwdriver to adjust trimmer R5 until the audio sounds right.